 A lovely sentiment but their attempt to hijack seasonal pleasantries with a bit of product placement sadly failed to catch on.
-Rarely do we see “May your life be as comfortable as Stanton’s Boots and wear as well” written in greetings cards today.
+Rarely do we see “May your life be as comfortable as Stanton’s Boots and wear as well” emblazoned on greetings cards today.

 Those less fortunate over the Christmas period may have had to call upon the services of the frankly terrifyingly named “Theodore Skull” to deal with their RUPTURE:

-While Mr. Skull was no doubt a competent rupture specialist, recommendations were clearly more restrained in the Victorian era, particularly from The Lancet: “Skull’s Okonite Trusses are the most effective we have ever noticed.”
-Those Okonite Trusses must have just flown off the shelves after that review.
+While Mr. Skull was no doubt a competent rupture specialist, recommendations were clearly more restrained in the Victorian era, particularly from The Lancet: “Skull’s Okenite Trusses are the most effective we have ever noticed.”
+Those Okenite Trusses must have just flown off the shelves after that review.

 For those wanting to forget the festive rush with some escapist entertainment The Herald serialised Clementine Montagu’s “Beyond Her Strength” a story of love across the class divide as humble Mabel North falls for the aristocratic charms of Reginald Davoren:

 We recommend trying to include both these phrases at opportune moments over your Christmas dinner this year.

 In his seasonal Leisure Moment with the Bairns, Grandfather offered a pan-European tour of Santa Clauses:

 And finally, sit back, possibly with a magnifying glass, and enjoy a Christmas stroll through Thornaby's finest shopping emporiums: